-- The quality and contents of a seasonal and monthly irrigation water balances prepared under condition a) of this rule having regard to Chapter 3.4 Policies 1 and 2. - Measures to avoid, remedy, or mitigate the adverse effects on water quality having regard to Chapter 3.3 Policies 11 and 12 and Chapter 3.4 Policies 1 and 2. - The method, rate, volume and timing of application of the water having regard to iii) Chapter 3.3 Policies 11 and 12 and Chapter 3.4 Policies 1 and 2. - Effects on any waahi tapu or other taonga from the activity. iv) - Effects on the relationship of tangata whenua and their culture and traditions with the site and any waahi tapu or other taonga affected by the activity. - Effects on the ability of tangata whenua to exercise their kaitlaki role in respect of any waahi tapu or other taonga affected by the activity. - Measures to avoid the contamination of land as a result of the use of water having vii) regard to Chapter 3.4 Policies 1 and 2.
+- i) The quality and contents of a seasonal and monthly irrigation water balances prepared under condition a) of this rule having regard to Chapter 3.4 Policies 1 and 2. - ii) Measures to avoid, remedy, or mitigate the adverse effects on water quality having regard to Chapter 3.3 Policies 11 and 12 and Chapter 3.4 Policies 1 and 2. - iii) Measures to avoid, remedy, or mitigate the adverse effects on other properties having regard to Chapter 3.3 Policies 11 and 12 and Chapter 3.4 Policies 1 and 2 - iv) The method, rate, volume and timing of application of the water having regard to Chapter 3.3 Policies 11 and 12 and Chapter 3.4 Policies 1 and 2. - v) Effects on any waahi tapu or other taonga from the activity. - vi) Effects on the relationship of tangata whenua and their culture and traditions with the site and any waahi tapu or other taonga affected by the activity. - vii) Effects on the ability of tangata whenua to exercise their kaitiaki role in respect of any waahi tapu or other taonga affected by the activity. - viii) Measures to avoid the contamination of land as a result of the use of water having regard to Chapter 3.4 Policies 1 and 2.